Best movies on Netflix UK to watch right now (October 2020) - TheNewsTrace

 The Two Popes (2019)

-Right here’s a mouthwatering prospect: two veteran British thesps in a barnstorming, digital two-hander primarily based on a play by screenwriter Anthony McCarten.
+Right here’s a mouthwatering prospect: two veteran British thesps in a barnstorming, digital two-hander based mostly on a play by screenwriter Anthony McCarten.

 Anthony Hopkins performs doubt-ridden, conservative Pope Benedict XVI as a wounded bear throughout his assembly together with his reluctant and progressive successor Cardinal Bergoglio (Jonathan Pryce) – later Pope Francis – on the former’s Italian retreat in 2013… The movie was nominated for 2 Oscars.